PatrickFis/Azure-Study-Notes/Azure Developer/Azure Event Based Solutions.md

   - Azure Functions with Event Grid Trigger
 - Endpoints can be validated in two different ways (there is a third option in preview, might need to look into that since it says 2018)
   - Synchronous handshake - Event Grid will send a validation event to your endpoint which includes a validationCode property.
 Your application will validate the event and return the validation code in the response synchronously.
-  - Asynchronous handshake - Certain cases don't allow you to response with the validation code synchronously.
+  - Asynchronous handshake - Certain cases don't allow you to respond with the validation code synchronously.
   - The 2018-05-01 preview has added support for a manual validation handshake that contains a URL that can be used to validate the subscription.

 ## Filtering Events